 - Lacerations caused by broken glass or debris on the beach— which is the result of poor maintenance by the property owners

 - Beach accidents resulting from unsafe or improperly maintained structures on or near the beach, including playground equipment

 - Failure to warn of dangerous conditions including under-currents and significant depth drop-offs

 The lack of appropriately trained lifeguards at the beach can result in drowning if a swimmer suffers an injury and is unable to make it to shore.
 Lifeguards are also able to save lives if beachgoers happen to be hurt on land as well and are a vital part of beach safety.
 In many of the cases involving beach accidents, the incident could have been avoided if a lifeguard was present.

 Your Legal Rights After A Beach Drowning or Injury

-If you were harmed on the beach and feel that your injury could have been easily prevented, it is important to speak with a qualified personal injury lawyer to review the details of your case.
-It is often the case that the severity of injuries sustained on the beach can be greatly reduced or that accidents could be avoided entirely if the property owners make minor adjustments to the upkeep of the beach or the amount of staff and the level of training provided to them.
+If you were harmed on the beach and felt that your injury could have been prevented, it is essential to speak with a qualified personal injury lawyer to review the details of your case.
+It is often the case that the severity of injuries sustained on the beach can be significantly reduced or that accidents could be avoided entirely if the property owners make minor adjustments to the upkeep of the beach or the amount of staff and the level of training provided to them.
 If a court determines that your injuries were the result of negligence, you may be entitled to damages in the amount of the cost of your medical care, pain and suffering and any lost wages that might be the result of your recovery.